ghjeong12/ghjeong12.github.io/index.md

 TurboFlux: A Fast Continuous Subgraph Matching System for Streaming Graph Data. *In Proceedings of the 44th International Conference on Management of Data, ACM SIGMOD, Houston, USA.*
 2. **Geonhwa Jeong**, Jaeil Kim, Taeho Kim, Jinah Park.
 2012.
 3D Interactive Visualization Method with Confirmation and Prediction of the Object Shape for Assistance of Manual Image Segmentation. *In Proceedings of the 2012 KIISE Fall Conference.*

-My projects are available at [GitHub](https://github.com/ghjeong12).

-Thanks for reading!